volimkafu/AdoptMeme/README.md

     - Store pet info (name, breed, age, etc) into `Pet` models.
 We may want to use some of this info on a "pet show" page

-- S3 integration (or other third-party image hosting solution.)
+- Amazon S3 integration
-    - Write a `Saveable` module following the template pattern for saving images and captioned images to Amazon S3.
+    - Wrote a `Saveable` module using `aws-sdk` that follows the template pattern for saving images and captioned images to Amazon S3.
 My `ActiveRecord::Base` subclasses including the `Saveable` module only need specify their own AWS resource names.
+    - Set bucket permissions: public gets read-only.
     - Environment-specific bucket configuration prevents local development from clobbering the contents of the AWS bucket used in production.